horizon-research/CamJ/README.md

 # CamJ: In-sensor Processing Simulator

 CamJ is an in-sensor processing simulator.
-CamJ framwork helps sensor designer to easily describe their sensor designs using high-level API and evaluates the energy and accuracy of their designs.
+CamJ framwork helps sensor designers to easily describe their sensor designs using high-level API and evaluates the energy and accuracy of their designs in minutes.

 ## What's Inside